Ekkehard-Schulze/indoor-climate-logger/README.md

   and rename it to settings.toml

   **you may like to use**
-  - switch_RPiPico_to_USB_read_log_mode.py runs in CPython and renames boot.py to boot.bak on the microcontroller, when plugged to a USB port, even when the filesystem is mounted read-only.
+  - The script "switch_RPiPico_to_USB_read_log_mode.py" runs in CPython and renames boot.py to boot.bak on the microcontroller, when plugged to a USB port, even when the filesystem is mounted read-only.
 After a reset or re-plug of the microcontroller, the the files system is mounted read only for the controller, and now log data can be copied to the PC.
 This is required, WiFi is not available or not activated.
 For convenience, this script may be located on the controller, however it also functions when located on the PC.

-  - switch_RPiPico_to_write_log_mode.py runs in CPython and renames boot.bak to boot.py.
-For the
-    convenience of the developer, it also copies indoor-climate-logger.py to code.py and offers to delete indoor-climate-logger.py.
+  - The script "switch_RPiPico_to_write_log_mode.py" runs in CPython and renames boot.bak to boot.py.
+For the convenience of the developer, it also copies indoor-climate-logger.py to code.py and offers to delete indoor-climate-logger.py.
 After a reset or e-plug of the microcontroller, the the files system is mounted read write for the controller and the controller starts logging data.
 It is not possible